 For many of the new generation, the period where the pursuit of money appeared to rule all forms of creativity — viz. the canonization of Jeff Koons and Damien Hirst — is over.
-The postmodern ironies of the Young British Artists movement have been destroyed by the immediacy of the human crises happening around the world.
+The post-modern ironies of the Young British Artists movement have been destroyed by the immediacy of the human crisis happening around the world.
 Young artists now feel the need to reflect on the chaos of global events through their art.
 They are not seeking to engage with the world retrospectively but as part of ongoing struggles hoping to bring about real, tangible change.

 In this sense, it is not just the venue that has changed — from the gallery to the street — but the content, too.
 “Before the revolution we were falling into clichés and trying to express things between brackets,” says Khaled Hafez, a prominent Egyptian artist in the traditional gallery setting.
 “But since 9/11, more and more political issues are being expressed in art installation practices.
 The Arab Spring has really accelerated that.”

 The direct engagement with societal issues in this way is not wholly new in the art world.
 It relates back to the work of the Russian Constructivists, such as Aleksander Rodchenko and El Lissitzky, who wanted to make an art of constructed abstract elements that represented the movements in society and of the Bolshevik revolution.
 They stopped making one-off art works to produce printed material, posters, pamphlets, and placards that could be used by the Russian people.
-Their work was later banned under Stalin, who wanted a much more dictatorial form of art, or pure propaganda that didn’t engage in more avant-garde abstraction.
+Their work was later banned under Stalin who wanted a much more dictatorial form of art, or pure propaganda that didn’t engage in more avant-garde abstraction.

 In one of his most famous montages he showed Hitler doing his customary salute and a giant businessman handing him money, highlighting that behind all Hitler’s socialist rhetoric, it was big business that supported his rise to power.
-The image wasn’t shown in an art gallery: It was on the front cover of the German weekly magazine, AIZ.
+The image wasn’t shown in an art gallery: it was on the front cover of the German weekly magazine, AIZ.

-In many ways, “street art” goes all the way back to the caves of Lascaux where primitive men (and women) decorated their walls with pictures of horses, stags and bison.
+In many ways, “street art” goes all the way back to the caves of Lascaux where primitive men (and women) decorated their walls with pictures of horses, stags, and bison.
 Back then, there was no Egyptian security force or Chinese intelligence officers to imprison the artists.
 There are now.

 But the fight against the gallery-based model has been largely successful over the past year, and the traditional art world is now playing catch-up.
 More traditional, gallery-based art elites in the West have pushed back over the past decade – and this is no different in Egypt.

 “We should remember that the Middle East is still conservative,” says Hafez.
-“Street art is not gallery art, but we are in a revolutionary situation, and it helped mobilize people.
+“Street art is not gallery art, but we are in revolutionary situation, and it helped mobilize people.
 There was fabulous graffiti art, and personally, I think change is impending.”
-He adds: “I have learned a lot from the younger generation like Ganzeer.”
+He adds: “I have learnt a lot from the younger generation like Ganzeer.”

 Ganzeer agrees, and says he believes the traditional sectors of the art world in Egypt have shot themselves in the foot by not showing more enthusiasm for the new generation.
 “I think the majority of the traditional art elite have proven the inability of their art to speak or relate to society via their inability to artistically engage in the revolution,” he says.
-“Many may have engaged as citizens and protested just like everybody else, but few have been able to engage artistically.”
+“Many may have engaged as citizens, and protested just like everybody else, but few have been able to engage artistically.”

-The interface of politics and art has always been a tense one, with some of the more conservative elements in the art world accusing political art of being “agit-prop.”
+The interface of politics and art has always been a tense one, with some of the more conservative elements in the art world accusing political art of being “agit-prop”.
 They argue that when you engage directly with politics, you deplete your sophistication.
 But things are changing.